 Physical: things that involve taking care of your physical body like eating well, exercising, get enough sleep, doctor’s appointments, moisturizing, and getting proper nutrients

-Emotional: seeking feedback from others (and myself), journaling about how I’m feeling, expressing my thoughts and emotions (with myself) and others, investing time in positive activities, monitoring my self-talk and thought life, celebrating achievements, etc.
+Emotional: Seeking feedback from others, journaling about how I’m feeling, expressing my thoughts and emotions, investing time in positive activities, monitoring my self-talk and thought life, celebrating achievements, etc.

-Spiritual: attending church and small groups, investing in community and getting involved, spending time to read devotional and scripture (for me personally), turning the radio off in the car to spend time praying, starting my day with prayer, meditating on scripture, etc.
+Spiritual: Attending church and small groups, investing in community and getting involved, spending time to read devotionals and scripture (for me personally), turning the radio off in the car to spend time praying, starting my day with prayer, meditating on scripture, etc.

 Consider how you are taking care of yourself in these areas currently and then brainstorm ways you’d like to improve or things you’d like to try out.
 Of course, some areas are going to prove to be more important than others, but all in all, you want to consider how you’re addressing each category.
 On a daily basis, you want to make sure you’re prioritizing your physical needs just as much as you’re taking care of your professional and psychological needs.
 Incorporating more balance into our daily routine will help your productivity and overall well-being as well as enable you to be more resilient when life gets stressful.

 Once you have a list of things that contribute positively to your physical, spiritual, and emotional needs, it’s time to put your plan into action.
-I use a digital planner for this part, and schedule in my daily self care plan items in a self care checklist format to make sure I complete them.
-It’s not always perfect (and ever-changing slash adapting), but taking some action and initiative will go a long way here; the key is to be making a conscious effort and investment in yourself.
+I use a combination of a digital planner and pen and paper for this part, and schedule in my self-care plan items in a checklist format to make sure I complete them.
+It’s not always perfect (and ever-changing slash adapting), but taking some action and initiative will go a long way here.
+The key is to be making a conscious effort and investment in yourself.

-The non-daily things I scatter in on a weekly or monthly basis – like “cleaning out my closet day” and “sign up for a tennis lesson.”
 By writing down the things that contribute to my self-care, I’m committing to putting my happiness and well-being first.
-And that is something we all need to do a little bit more of, don’t you agree?
+And that is something we all need to do a little bit more of, don’t you think?

 Brighton Your Day